From Covers to Classics: Stevie Wonder’s Journey Through Motown

 Then, in 1971, he released his first album made up entirely of original songs.
 Where I’m Coming From marked a shift, yet surprisingly, it contained no major hits.

 In 1972, Stevie signed a new deal with Motown, gaining full artistic control.
-His first release under this new contract was Music of My Mind—but still, no hits.
+His first release under this contract was Music of My Mind—but still, no hits.

-Stevie’s next release in 1974 didn’t quite reach the same heights—only Boogie On Reggae Woman stands out as a true classic.
+Stevie’s next release in 1974 didn’t quite hit the same heights—only Boogie On Reggae Woman stands out as a true classic.
 But that’s fine, because what came next was one of the greatest albums ever recorded.

 In 1976, Songs in the Key of Life arrived, featuring I Wish, Isn’t She Lovely, Sir Duke, and As—four of the finest songs you’ll ever hear.